A Calm Place For

 No expectation that you have to have everything figured out.

-Just a place where you don’t have to keep performing, managing, or staying productive — and instead slow down and begin to understand what’s underneath.
+Just a place where you don’t have to keep performing, managing, or staying productive — and instead slow down and begin to understand what’s what’s driving that constant need to stay in motion.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.